Jamie Bigg

-Jamie Shaun Christian-Johal (born 27 August 1985) is an English former bodybuilder, firefighter and television personality, known for appearing as "Giant" on the British TV endurance sports game show Gladiators.
-He is generally dubbed as one of the Biggest Professional Bodybuilding Champions in the World.
+Jamie Bigg is an English former bodybuilder, firefighter and former television personality, known for appearing as "Giant" on the British TV endurance sports game show Gladiators.
+He was the world's tallest professional bodybuilder.

 Life and career

-Jamie Shaun Christian-Johal was born on 27 August 1985 in Ilkeston, Derbyshire to an English Christian mother and an Indian Panjabi father of the Sikh faith.
-Prior to working as a bodybuilder and an online fitness coach, he was a firefighter.
-During his bodybuilding prime, Johal was titled as one of the all-time tallest IFBB Pros in the World, hence earning the nickname "The Giant" for standing at massive 6 ft 5 in and weighing over 20 stones; or 130 kilograms.
+At the age of four, Bigg's surname was changed to Johal after his mother got married.
+He reverted back to Bigg in 2026.
+Prior to working as a bodybuilder with an attempt at becoming an influencer via an online fitness coach persona, he claims to have been a firefighter.
+During his bodybuilding career, Bigg was described as one of the tallest professional bodybuilder, and earned a nickname "The Giant" for standing at 6 ft 5 in and weighing over 20 st.

-Johal used to eat around 10,000 calories a day to maintain his physique.
-He runs Ilkeston Gym and Fitness alongside his wife Katie.
+Bigg used to eat around 10,000 calories a day to maintain his physique.
+He is employed at Ilkeston Gym and Fitness.
 In January 2024, he began appearing as "Giant" on British TV endurance sports game show Gladiators.
-His strongest event on the show is Duel, in which he has so far beaten most of the contenders in just under 10 seconds, with the quickest takedown time of just 2 seconds – the fastest time of any Gladiator.
-During his time on the show, Johal was criticised for previously promoting the use of anabolic steroids, despite them being Class C drugs.
-In response, Johal said he stopped using steroids in around October 2022 and no longer advocates their use.
+His strongest event on the show is Duel.
+During his time on the show, Bigg was criticised for previously promoting the use of anabolic steroids, despite their being Class C drugs.
+In response, Bigg said he stopped using steroids in around October 2022 and no longer advocates their use.
+On 24 April 2026, he announced that he wouldn't be returning for the fourth series of Gladiators, claiming he had been "axed" after planning to go public about his relationship with OnlyFans creator, Taylor Ryan.

-In 2024 Johal appeared as Giant alongside fellow Gladiator Steel (Zack George) at Sheffield railway station, in which they surprised passengers by helping to carry their luggage on and off trains to promote the rebooted game show.
+In 2024 Bigg appeared as Giant alongside fellow Gladiator Steel (Zack George) at Sheffield railway station, a stunt to promote the rebooted game show.

-It was announced on 16 May 2024 that Johal would be making his pantomime debut in the 2024/25 season at Grand Theatre, Wolverhampton, starring in Beauty and the Beast from 30 November to 5 January.
+In 2024 Bigg, made his pantomime debut at Grand Theatre, Wolverhampton, in Beauty and the Beast from 30 November to 5 January.
+His 2025/26 panto season was in Jack & the Beanstalk at the Winding Wheel in Chesterfield.

+When he got married, Bigg changed his name to the double-barrelled "Christian-Johal".
+In December 2025, he confirmed his divorce.
+He also said he would be reverting to using his birth surname, Bigg.